snaplet/docs-old/docs/04-references/data-operations/02-transform.md

 The transformations you define in your config tell Snaplet how to transform your database data for the corresponding columns, but you might've noticed that Snaplet doesn't require you to specify each and every column, table and schema that is in your database.
 What Snaplet does for any values for columns that have not been given in the config depends on the _transform mode_:

-- **`unsafe`** (default): The data for columns not specified in the config is simply copied over as is without transformation
+- **`unsafe`** (default): The data for columns not specified in the config is simply copied over as is without transformation.
-- **`strict`**: Fail the capture if any columns, tables or schemas have not been specified in the config
+- **`strict`**: Fail the capture if any columns, tables or schemas have not been specified in the config.
-- **`auto'`**: Automatically transform the data for any columns, tables or schemas that have not been specified in the config
+- **`auto`**: Automatically transform the data for any columns, tables or schemas that have not been specified in the config.

 ### Changing the mode